Legends Classic (basketball tournament): History

 The Legends Classic began in 2007 with the first two events being played at the Prudential Center in Newark, NJ.
 In that first year, only the four regional-round hosts were guaranteed to play four games, as Texas, Tennessee, West Virginia, and New Mexico State each hosted a pair of games, before advancing to the semifinals in Newark.
 Since the 2008–09 season, each team has been guaranteed to play four games.

 In 2013, the field for the event decreased from 12 teams to 8 teams from eight separate conferences.
 Two games were held at four different regional sites selected before the tournament.
 Four teams advanced to the semifinals and finals at Barclays Center in New York City, while the remaining four teams played in a tournament format at a predetermined on-campus site.
 After a showcase format was used in 2020, following the withdrawal of teams due to COVID-19-related issues, the size of the field was reduced to four, starting in 2021, with all games played at the same venue.

+In 2025, the tournament moved to a one-game showcase format, featuring Pittsburgh and UCF, with the two teams hosting Quinnipiac at their respective home arenas for campus-site games.
+Additionally, the tournament moved to Ocean Center in Daytona Beach.